soulllink/Qazaq-Typer/readme.md

 ## Qazaq Typer For Espanso

-Faster way to use Qazaq-unique-characters than default layout
+Faster way to use Qazaq-unique-characters.

 Double tap for the win.